-Sierra Club Foundation.
+The Sierra Club Foundation.
 There are tons of local chapters of Keep America Beautiful, too.
 There are countless foundations to choose from- local to global!
-My sister’s chosen organizations is her son’s elementary school.
+My sister’s chosen organization is her son’s elementary school.
 Here is a list I created of participating foundations.
-It’s organized by 3 groups: Racial Equality, Animal Welfare, and Planet Sustainability.
+It’s organized into 3 groups: Racial Equality, Animal Welfare, and Planet Sustainability.

 Remember, always use the smile browser to shop.
 If you are not shopping on smile.amazon.com, bookmark it now, then you are not contributing to the organization you have selected as your charity.
 When you are shopping on amazon.com, even after setting up AmazonSmile, your orders are not contributing to that charity.
 When done correctly, the order confirmation email will say “Your Smile Amazon order…”

-Add things to your shopping cart as you notice them depleting, BEFORE you run out.
-Put non-essential things that peak your interest on your wishlist to add to necessities.
+Add things to your shopping cart as you notice them depleting BEFORE you run out.
+Put non-essential things that pique your interest on your wishlist to add to necessities.
 A week before you need the essentials- complete the order!

 Not many other online stores can have things at your doorstep in 2 days or less, so yes Amazon set that expectation, but we changed our behaviors because of that… and we can change them back just as easily!